tinymce/tinymce-docs/get-started/customize-ui.md

 ##### Set maximum and minimum heights and widths

-By now you're fast becoming a TinyMCE pro, so we're going to include several options in this snippet to set the maximum and minimum heights and widths of the editable area.
+By now you're fast becoming a TinyMCE pro, so we're going to include several options in this snippet to set the maximum and minimum values for heights and widths of the editable area.
 See if you can work out what's going on.

 ```js
 tinymce.init({